JMRTD: An Open Source Java Implementation of Machine Readable Travel Documents

 The host side Java API can be used in different scenarios:

-- Inspection system: The API makes it possible to read, decode, and validate the information on the chip (for some of these tasks JMRTD will need access to the issuing country's trust infrastructure).
+- Inspection system: The API makes it possible to read, decode, and validate the information on the chip (for some of these tasks JMRTD will need access to the issuing country's country signing root certificates).

 - Enrollment / personalization system: The API also allows to encode information by complying to the relevant standards.